nilanbais/automatisering_storingsanalyse/README.md

 - **filename** - A string to specify a filename when saving the data (default=_default_file_name).
 - **query** - A string containing the query that needs to be send to the database (default = None).
 ---
-### *qmdb*._set_site_id(site_id) - *protected module*
+### *qmdb*.set_site_id(site_id) - *protected method*
-Protected module to create the possibility of setting the site id class attribute after initializing the class-instance.
+Protected method to create the possibility of setting the site id class attribute after initializing the class-instance.
 It returns nothing.

 #### Parameters
 - **site_id** - The site_id you want to set as *qmdb*.site_id.
 ---
-### *qmdb*._set_object_structure(object_structure='MXWO_SND')
+### *qmdb*.set_object_structure(object_structure='MXWO_SND')
-Protected module to create the possibility of setting the object structure class attribute after initializing the class-instance.
+Protected method to create the possibility of setting the object structure class attribute after initializing the class-instance.
 It returns nothing.

-This module is executed at initialization of the class instance to set the default value as the object structure.
+This method is executed at initialization of the class instance to set the default value as the object structure.

 #### Parameters
 - **object_structure** - The object_structure you want to set as *qmdb*.object_structure (default = 'MXWO_SND').
 ---
 ---
 # Class MetadataStoringsAnalyse
-MetadataStoringsAnalyses supplies modules for manipulating the metadata that is used in the storingsanalyses.
+MetadataStoringsAnalyses supplies methods for manipulating the metadata that is used in the storingsanalyses.

 ## Initializing a new instance of the class
 ```